jinxuanmu/jinxuanblog.github.io/_posts/2024-07-17-One-Year-in-a-Startup-Insights-and-Reflections.md

 In essence, your internal culture should reflect and support the value you aim to provide externally.

-# 5. Focus and execute your core responsibilities.
+# 5. Focus and execute your core responsibilities

 In a startup, with limited resources, it's crucial to focus all resources, including both financial and human resources, on a single, unified goal.